lauralogozzo/lauralogozzo.github.io/index.md

 feature_image: "/images/ESSX-landscape.JPG"
-excerpt: "Laura Logozzo is a PhD Candidate at Yale University School of the Environment"
+excerpt: "Laura Logozzo is an Associate Scientist at the Hudson River Foundation"
 ---

 <p align = "center">
 I am currently an Associate Scientist at the Hudson River Foundation.

-Previously, I was a post-doctoral fellow at the University of Lethbridge.
+Previously, I was a postdoctoral fellow at the University of Lethbridge.
 Broadly, my research focused on carbon cycling in freshwater and coastal ecosystems, using
-a combination of field-, lab-, and modelling-based methods.
+a combination of field-, lab-, and modeling-based methods.
 I am particularly interested in characterizing human impacts on aquatic ecosystems, especially as it relates to dissolved organic matter cycling, carbon transport between terrestrial and aquatic pools, and greenhouse gas emissions.